 Moreover, you want to make sure that the product is legal to sell on Amazon.
 Although Amazon’s prohibited items list is similar to that of U.S. Customs, the two differ slightly.
 It’s important to ensure that you learn about the regulations and requirements for selling certain products and categories on Amazon.

 Understand the rules and regulations of your product.

 Whether or not you will require a license, U.S. Customs will set certain regulations based on the product you are importing.
 Your units need to meet certain quality standards, or customs has the right to fine you or detain and destroy your materials.
 Different branches of government will regulate different products.
 For example, the U.S. Department of Agriculture regulates the importation of agricultural products, while the FDA regulates cosmetics imports.

 Research the needs of your product and the related branch of government.
 It’s often best to talk to a law firm or third party sourcing agency to learn more about the necessary steps for compliance with your imports.

 Choose reputable suppliers.

-You are responsible for any and all items you import.
+You are responsible for your suppliers when you import products from China.
 Thus, if your supplier doesn’t follow regulations or comply with laws, you are in hot water—not the supplier.
 Thus, you need to partner with a reputable supplier who will promise legitimate, honest, and quality compliance standards.

 Ensure your suppliers have export experience, verified testimonials, and a physical location and address.
 You should perform quality inspections before entering into a partnership and frequently throughout the contract.
 A reputable supplier will welcome quality inspections.